 BJP speaking in multiple voices, misleading people : Raja

-Calling BJP a hypocritic party, CPI general secretary D Raja on Tuesday said it speaks in multiple voices with the aim is to mislead people to hide its 'sinister designs'.
-The people should understand this hypocrisy of BJP, he said reacting to Union Minister of State for Home Nityanand Rai's written reply in the Parliament on Tuesday.
+Calling BJP a hypocritical party, CPI general secretary D Raja on Tuesday said it speaks in multiple voices to mislead people and hide its 'sinister designs'.
+The people should understand this hypocrisy of the BJP, he said reacting to Union Minister of State for Home Nityanand Rai's written reply in the Parliament on Tuesday.

 Rai had said in his reply that till now the Centre has not taken any decision to prepare the National Register of Indian Citizens at the national level.
 Union Home Minister Amit Shah has time and again said that NRC would be implemented nation-wide.